Maker's Mark wax seal deserves trademark: court

 The case is Maker's Mark Distillery Inc v.
 Diageo North America Inc et al, 6th U.S. Circuit Court of Appeals, Nos.
 10-5508, 10-5586, 10-5819.

-(Reporting By Jonathan Stempel in New York; Additional reporting by Martinne Geller; Editing by Martha Graybow, Andre Grenon and Tim Dobbyn)
+(Reporting By Jonathan Stempel in New York; additional reporting by Martinne Geller; editing by Martha Graybow and Andre Grenon)